Monday, 26 August 2013

 Google search definitions and synonyms get expanded

-Just about everyone has used Google to look up the definition of a word before.
+Google to look up the definition of a word before.
 You know, you just type in the word “define” followed by the word you want to look up and the definition will appear above the search results.
 That still holds true now, but a recent update for both desktop and mobile search applications provides even more information than simple definitions.

 Along with the definition, the parts of speech, pronunciation, and synonyms you’re used to, you’ll also be presented with even more synonyms for the word, sample sentences, and antonyms to give you a much deeper understanding of the word you decided to look up.